craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 ## Creating Equipment
 Equipment is inherently made or manufactured by a creature - if you so desire, that creature may be your character.

-Creating equipment requires time, skill, equipment, and materials.
+Creating Equipment requires time, skill, tools, and materials.
 When combined, a crafter will have made a number of final product.
 While you are Creating equipment, the unfinished product is size of the finished product, and must be stored as such.
 	- Creation Time is the total number of Watches required succeeding on the related Skill Check.
 	- Creation Skill are the Skills related to the Creation process of this equipment and the Difficulty Class of succeeding in Creation.
-	- Creation Equipment are the total Tool Actions required to work on this equipment's Creation.
+	- Creation Tools are the total Tool Actions required to work on this equipment's Creation.
 	- Creation Materials are the non-equipment items assembled as a part of the Creation process.

+#### Tool Actions
+Tool Actions are the specific actions that a Tool or Toolkit is used for in the process of Creating Equipment

 ## Example Equipment
 ### Consumables